 A foreign lawyer who is granted restricted registration may do all or any of the following:

-For more information as to what constitutes “relevant proceedings” and “relevant appeal”, please refer to section 36O(1) of the Legal Profession Act (Cap 161) and rule 3 of the Legal Profession (Representation in Singapore International Commercial Court) Rules 2014.
+For more information as to what constitutes “relevant proceedings” and “relevant appeal”, please refer to section 36O(1) of the Legal Profession Act 1966 and rule 3 of the Legal Profession (Representation in Singapore International Commercial Court) Rules.

 Details on the work pass exemption and applicable conditions can be found in the Employment of Foreign Manpower (Work Pass Exemptions – Specified Activities) (Amendment) Notification 2017, which can be accessed here.

-To be registered, a foreign lawyer must make an application to the Registrar and pay the prescribed fees for the application in accordance with the provisions contained in the Legal Profession (Representation in Singapore International Commercial Court) Rules 2014.
+To be registered, a foreign lawyer must make an application to the Registrar and pay the prescribed fees for the application in accordance with the provisions contained in the Legal Profession (Representation in Singapore International Commercial Court) Rules.

 The registration process requires the submission of a duly completed application form enclosing all documents stipulated as required in the application form, as well as an affidavit supporting the application.
 The application forms for full registration and restricted registration, as well as a sample form of the supporting affidavit can be found in the links provided below.

-The form of the supporting affidavit must comply with Order 41 of the Rules of Court (Cap 322, R5) and paragraphs 57 and 59 of the Supreme Court Practice Directions.
-You may wish to make reference to the sample form of the supporting affidavit in the relevant link provided below.
-The Rules of Court and the Supreme Court Practice Directions may also be accessed at the following links:
+The form of the supporting affidavit must comply with Division 2 of Order 15 of the Rules of Court read with Order 13 rule 11 of the Singapore International Commercial Court Rules 2021.
+You may wish to make reference to the sample form of the supporting affidavit in the List of Commonly Used Forms.

 Registration is open and interested foreign lawyers may apply to register with the SICC at any time.
 The application may be submitted to the attention of the “SICC Registry” together with the prescribed fee in one of the following ways: